gitlabhq/gitlabhq/doc/user/project/import/cvs.md

   whole, or they fail without any changes.
 In CVS, commits (and other operations) are not atomic.
 If an operation on the repository is interrupted in the middle, the repository can be left in an inconsistent state.
-- **Changesets.** Changes in CVS are per file, while changes (commits) in Git they always refer to the whole project.
-One of the consequences of this is that it is very easy in Git to revert (create a change that undoes) or undo a whole change.
+- **Storage method.** Changes in CVS are per file (changeset), while in Git a committed file(s) is stored in its entirety (snapshot).
+That means that's very easy in Git to revert or undo a whole change.
 - **Revision IDs.** The fact that in CVS changes are per files, the revision ID is depicted by version numbers, for example `1.4` reflects how many time a given file has been changed.
 In Git, each version of a project as a whole (each commit) has its unique name given by SHA-1.
 - **Merge tracking.** Git uses a commit-before-merge approach rather than merge-before-commit (or update-then-commit) like CVS.
-If while you were preparing to create a new commit (new revision) somebody other created a new commit on the same branch and pushed to the central repository, CVS would force you to first update your working directory and resolve conflicts before allowing you to commit.
+If while you were preparing to create a new commit (new revision) somebody created a new commit on the same branch and pushed to the central repository, CVS would force you to first update your working directory and resolve conflicts before allowing you to commit.
 This is not the case with Git.
 You first commit, save